Nano-Industries-Private-Limited/RadarScope-ESP32/README.md

 1. Flash the ESP32 with `radar_uart.ino`.
 2. Open Processing and run `RadarScope.pde`.
 3. Set the correct COM port in the code (`COM7` default).
-4. Watch your radar blips appear live!
+4. Watch human targets appear as radar blips in real time!

 ---

 ## 📝 Notes
+- Designed for **human detection only** — the RD-03D module filters non-human objects.
 - ESP32 task reads UART frames and decodes target distance/angle.
 - Processing GUI scales automatically to window size (default 800x420).
 - Targets out of range reset to `0`.
-- Designed for single target detection mode of RD-03D.
+- Optimized for **single target detection mode**.

 ---

 ## 📡 About
-RadarScope-ESP32 is a DIY real-time radar visualizer using an ESP32 and RD-03D radar module.
+RadarScope-ESP32 is a DIY real-time **human detection radar visualizer** using an ESP32 and RD-03D radar module.
-It combines embedded UART parsing with Processing graphics to create a retro-style sweeping radar screen.
+It combines embedded UART parsing with Processing graphics to create a retro-style sweeping radar screen focused on human presence tracking.